danielsauter/rapid-android-development/chapter1.md

 Your sketch is now up and running on your Android device.
 In contrast to running the sketch in the emulator, installing and launching it on an Android device goes fairly quickly.
 If you play with your sketch on the touch screen, you'll be able to tell how much more responsive the device is.
 This is because the device provides a higher frame rate.
 Being able to test the actual user experience more accurately while saving some time rerunning your sketch are the main reasons why testing on the Android device is preferable.

-Let's also note what we are*not* doing!
+Let's also note what we are *not* doing!
 We are not signing up as a developer.
 We are not installing certificates, and we haven't used a credit card.
 Processing and Android are open platforms.
 The apps we create can be shared directly with other Android users.
 And if we intend to further develop our project in Eclipse or collaborate with Eclipse developers, Processing provides us with an Export Android Project option, which you can find on the Processing menu toolbar under File.
 This command will create a folder containing all the necessary Eclipse project files.

+###Wrapping Up